xzhangxa/profiling-summary/README.md

 The Linux perf is normally quickest to use:
 - The kernel features supporting it are most likely enabled for kernel images of Linux distributions and dev boards;
 - Only kernel and user space perf tool is needed, the distributions or board SDK should already provided it, no need for some third-party tools/libraries;
-- It could use almost all in-kernel event resources and components to gather information, as listed in [Event Sources](./event_sources.md) section;
+- It could use (almost?) all in-kernel event resources and components to gather information, as listed in [Event Sources](./event_sources.md) section;
 - It's available across arch.

 Also some disadvantages:
 - To trace/profiling some subset of information of process or subsystem of the Linux kernel, the user needs to know about what event sources to use: what tracepoints are avaiable, where to add the kprobe/uprobe etc. Otherwise only CPU sampling is straight-forward;
-- Cannot be used programmatically, not that flexible.
+- Cannot be used programmatically, not that flexible;
+- Need post-processing.

 #### BPF (bpftrace & BCC): [brief summary](./bpf.md)

+Advantages:
+- bpftrace: easy to learn to use for simple analysis, good for one-liner and small scripts;
+- BCC: could be used for writing complex profiling tools;
+- bpftrace/BCC: based on BPF and the active community, great potential and a lot of tools available;
+- bpftrace/BCC: support (almost?) all in-kernel event resources and across arch.

+Disadvantages:
+- bpftrace/BCC compilation for now is not simple, depending on llvm and others, so may not easy to cross-compile for a dev board;
+- Need to learn the syntax (bpftrace) and API (BCC);
+- Features are growing with kernel versions, old versions may not support some features; Some BPF configs may not be enabled for pre-built kernels.

 #### Intel Vtune profiler, Advisor, Inspector: [brief summary](./intel.md)

 Intel Vtune/Advisor/Insepctor is powerful if the target is x86 user space profiling and Intel HW (CPU/GPU/FPGA):
 - Easy to use, almost no need to know how it works in background;
 - GUI is available, nice result graphs;
-- Special support for vectorlization and threading;
+- Special support for vectorization and threading;
 - Not only profiling, but also advise/recommend what to do;
 - Special support for Intel HW, GPU offload, experimental FPGA support etc.

 Disadvantages:
 - x86 only, Intel HW only, for example Vtune/Advisor GPU offload profiling's GPU actually means Intel GPU, not suitable for GPUs from other vendors;
 - Mainly for user space process, may not be useful for in-kernel profiling.

+#### Intel Pin

+TBD

 ## Single-purpose tools and procfs/sysfs files for quick check